robjwells/robjwells.github.io/posts/2018/05/2018-05-03-tube-analysis-2.md

     ## 4 We are not able to show where you touched in during this journey       1
     ## 5 You have not been charged for this journey as it is viewed as a c…     1

 OK, not much here, but there are some troublesome rail journeys missing either a starting or finishing station.
-The "incomplete journey" line also hints at something to be aware of:
+The “incomplete journey” line also hints at something to be aware of:

     r:
     oyster_data %>%